 I explained to him my reasoning, and here are my priorities, in order of importance:

-He also has Crohn’s Disease, an autoimmune disorder that affects digestion, although it’s been blessedly in remission for seven years.
+- Grassfed: CLA I was first drawn to raw milk because it was the only way I knew of to obtain grassfed dairy.
+I described the health benefits of CLA in grassfed cattle earlier this week.My husband has a family history of heart disease and early heart attacks, and his high triglycerides are a major health concern.He also has Crohn’s Disease, an autoimmune disorder that affects digestion, although it’s been blessedly in remission for seven years.
 Any time I read about a food or nutrient that particularly helps triglycerides or autoimmune or inflammatory bowel disease, I really perk up and pay attention.
 I felt like the section in The Untold Story of Milk about CLA was literally jumping off the page at me, and I was overcome with a desire to obtain grassfed milk and meat.
 (Want to know what happened to his triglycerides?)
 I have since found a local source for grassfed, unhomogenized, organic, low-temp pasteurized milk.
 It’s $9/gallon.
 Ouch.

 - Organic Avoiding antibiotics, hormones, and the chemicals used on whatever the cattle eat is a big deal.
 Most any source giving tips on “what to buy organic” says to place priority on those foods higher up the food chain, because any toxins are more concentrated in the meat than, say, the grain the meat ate.
 Organic store brand milk is $5.50/gallon here, and there are other considerations to organic milk that make it tricky.
 For $6/gallon, I could get organic milk PLUS all these other upgrades.
 Raw milk was a no-brainer, price wise.